anxpara/projectrix/README.md

   transformType?: TransformType; // (default = 'transform')

   // designates which element's border width, radius, and style to match.
-  // projected width and height are auto-adjusted. zero means 0px border width and radius. useBorder?: BorderSource; // (default = 'subject')
+  // projected width and height are auto-adjusted if the target has content-box sizing.
+  // zero means 0px border width and radius useBorder?: BorderSource; // (default = 'subject')

   log?: boolean; // (default = false)